TEAMMATES/teammates-ops/community.md

 On top of contributor's privileges, committers:
 * Have "push" access to the main repository and has the option to submit their fixes via PRs from the main repository.
-* Can label and close any issue as they see fit.
-* Can label PRs opened by themselves.
-* Can assign themselves to issues.
+* Can be assigned or assign themselves to review PRs.
-* Can assign reviewers to PRs authored by themselves.
 * Can merge approved PRs authored by themselves.

 ## Core team member